This recipe for Quick and Easy Fettuccine Alfredo makes a simple yet spectacular Alfredo Sauce that’s a perfect one for midweek dinners.

 - Chopped fresh flat-leaf parsley for garnish

-- Meanwhile, in a large pot, cook the Fettuccine according to the package instructions until al dente.
-It is important not to over cook the pasta as it will cook a bit more after being added to the sauce.
+In a large pot, cook the Fettuccine according to the package instructions until just undercooked.
+It will finish cooking in the sauce.

 While the pasta is cooking, in a deep saute pan, heat the heavy cream and garlic (if using) over low-medium heat.
 Add butter and whisk gently until melted.
 Remove and discard the garlic.
 Mix in the nutmeg and cheese.
 Season with freshly grated black pepper.